Thoughts following a study tour to Israel and the West Bank 2017

 As we have seen, capitalist systems provide the Master Signifier (the object lost and desired) that is the basis for the fantasy that sustains the authority of capital, thademands repetition and surplus.
 The Master Signifier for the ZIC is provided by the fantasy narrative produced by the capitalist system of labour production and the commodity form.

 This would take the form of the securing, for a people without a land, a land without people.
 As labour-power, the Jews, so recently dehumanised, desired identity, and so were especially ready to desire that which was presented to them as something they had lost, the objet à, identity through ‘national security’.
 The readiness of the Jews, to recognise the call for an identity, attracted the promise for the provision of such an identity.
-And the zionists imposed this promise as part of their endless pursuit for surplus wealth through the formation of a nation state to be run by an already wealthy elite – providing land, more land; war, more war; wealth, more wealth.
+And the zionists imposed this promise as part of their endless pursuit of land, and war, providing land, more land; war, more war; wealth, more wealth.
 The desire for what is lost becomes, for the ZIC, a subjectivity that is responsible for a form of National Debt, a sensual suprasensual precarity in the form of the fetishisation of existential threat from ‘the other’.
 This debt imposes what is felt as a moral duty to dehumanise and to annhilate the other through the repetitive destruction of specific threats and that creates surplus security.

 Two features of this process are important here.
 One feature is that the debt never actually decreases since each act of destruction provides a positive impetus to the quantitative scale of threat felt by the ZIC.
 The other feature is that in order to meet the increasing sense of precarity, and to continue to match this with surplus security, requires an increase in the productivity of the labour-power through both increased fear of the threat as well as through innovations in the techniques of destruction, physically and psychologically.
 And, in passing, it is useful to notice that Israel now markets, globally, its world leading innovations in techniques to destroy the other, as techniques that make possible the Security State, to other Nations across the USUKNato regimes and elsewhere eg Australia.